About Our Programs

 FLEx - Flexible Learning Exchange - is a period of time set aside in each elementary school day for students in grades kindergarten through four to receive a variety of enrichment and/or support services as an extension of their classroom instruction.
 During FLEx, students may receive academic intervention, speech, resource room, occupational and/or physical therapy for anywhere from 20 - 45 minutes.
 Classroom learning experiences may include centers or provide reinforcement for groups or individuals.
 Students also use this time for research, writing, and technical activities.

-- Six (6) PTAs - one at each school and Special Education (SEPTA)
+- Four (4) PTAs - one at each elementary and middle school

 - Monthly Parent Advisory Council meetings with parents and administrators